DmitriyVoloshin/simpleBlockAllocator/README.md

-Simple block allocator test project
+Simple block allocator project.
+Made for an interview.